fosterseth/fosterseth.github.io/_posts/2016-05-21-ffmpeg-sdl2-codelite-tutorial.md

     ![setup_compilers]({{ site.url }}/assets/setup_compilers.PNG)

-11. Your build settings should look like this,
+11. Your build settings match those in image below.
+You will need to manually add mkdir.exe

     ![build_settings]({{ site.url }}/assets/build_settings.PNG)

-    You will need to manually add mkdir.exe, probably since it's under /usr/ instead of /mingw64/

 12. Create a workspace and a new project.
 Simple console gcc app will do fine.